AirLift: A Fast and Comprehensive Technique for Remapping Alignments between Reference Genomes: Introduction

 \section{Introduction}

-Reference genomes are inaccurate and do not perfectly represent the average healthy individual of the population for a variety of reasons.
-First, reference genomes are derived primarily from individuals that do not necessarily represent the population and are missing a substantial amount of sequences~\cite{mallick2016simons, sherman2019assembly}.
-Second, they are constructed using imperfect sequencing technologies that result in error-prone reads~\cite{ma2019analysis}.
-Third, the resulting reads (i.e., \emph{read set}) are assembled into a reference genome using imperfect assembly tools~\cite{alkan2011limitations,steinberg2017building}.
-As genome sequencing tools and assembly algorithms improve, and as more sequenced samples become available, researchers are able to incrementally assemble more accurate reference genomes.
-As an example, the Genome Reference Consortium (GRC) reviews minor updates to the human reference genome for release every three months and releases major updates every few years.
-These updates are \emph{critical} to the accuracy of the reference genome with the latest reference genome having the most complete and most accurate annotations and sequences.
-Therefore, the original locations that each read was likely sequenced from should be found (i.e., read mapping) using the latest reference genome of its species to maintain an accurate downstream genome analysis~\cite{guo2017improvements} to obtain the most accurate health data on the sample.
+Reference genomes are inaccurate and do not perfectly represent the average healthy individual of a species for a variety of reasons~\cite{mallick2016simons, sherman2019assembly}.
+First, reference genomes are constructed using imperfect sequencing technologies that result in error-prone reads~\cite{ma2019analysis, cali2019nanopore}.
+Second, the sequenced reads of an individual (i.e., \emph{read set}) are assembled into a reference genome using imperfect assembly tools~\cite{alkan2011limitations, steinberg2017building}.
+As genome sequencing technology and assembly algorithms improve, and as more sequenced samples become available, researchers are able to incrementally assemble more accurate reference genomes.
+As an example, the Genome Reference Consortium (GRC) releases minor updates to the human reference genome every three months and major updates every few years~\cite{RefSeqCuration, GRC_patches}.
+Recently, significant advances have resulted in a novel full telomere to telomere reference~\cite{miga2020telomere}.
+These updates are \emph{critical} to the accuracy of the reference genome as they enable the latest reference genome to provide the most accurate and complete representation of the reference's respective population.
+Therefore, a read set should be mapped to the latest and most relevant reference genome to obtain the most accurate downstream genome analysis results~\cite{guo2017improvements}.